Angela Rockwood: Post-crash career

 In 2012, The Sundance Channel announced the creation of Push Girls, a reality television series about living with paralysis in Hollywood produced by Gay Rosenthal, which cast Rockwood among "four dynamic, outspoken and beautiful women" in the Los Angeles area.

 Personal life

-Rockwood was married to actor Dustin Nguyen on February 14, 2002.
+Rockwood and actor Dustin Nguyen married on February 14, 2001, secretly eloping.
 They separated and divorced in 2012.